nuxeo/nuxeo/nuxeo-elasticsearch/README.md

 Where:

 - `addressList` points to one or many Elasticsearch nodes.
-Not that we connect to the API port **9300** and not the http port 9200.
+Note that we connect to the API port **9300** and not the http port 9200.

 - `clusterName` is the cluster name to join, `elasticsearch` being the